easymarketing/sidekiq_workflows/README.md

 `batch_id = SidekiqWorkflows::Worker.perform_workflow(workflow)`

 This method returns a Sidekiq Pro batch ID.
-This batch represents the workflow, and its status changes to `complete` when the workflow has completed.
+This batch represents the workflow.

 ### Additional parameters

 `SidekiqWorkflows::Worker.perform_workflow` can take some additional parameters:

-* `on_complete`: A callback that is being called once, when the workflow has completed.
+* `on_success`: A callback that is being called once, when the workflow has successfully completed.
+* `on_success_options`: A hash of key/value options which will be part of the `options` hash of the callback.
+* `on_death`: A callback that is being called once, when the workflow has 'died' (that is, retries have been exhausted for at least one worker in the hierarchy).
-* `on_complete_options`: A hash of key/value options which will be part of the `options` hash of the callback.
+* `on_death_options`: A hash of key/value options which will be part of the `options` hash of the callback.

 ```
-class WorkflowCallbacks; def on_complete(status, options); end; end
+class WorkflowCallbacks; def on_success(status, options); end; end

-SidekiqWorkflows::Worker.perform_workflow(workflow, on_complete: 'WorkflowCallbacks#on_complete', on_complete_options: {stuff: 1})
+SidekiqWorkflows::Worker.perform_workflow(workflow, on_success: 'WorkflowCallbacks#on_success', on_success_options: {stuff: 1})
 ```

 If `workflow_uuid` has been passed into `SidekiqWorkflows.build`, it will also be present inside the `options` hash.